chaganbajala/XY_EqProp/README.md

     - lattice_func: functions used for lattice

 ## MNIST_study_spoch:
   -  Encapsulated and reconstructed code.
+Easier to read, understand and extend.
   -  Run with full size MNIST
   -  Run "python -u main.py".
 One may need to change the parameters and directory in main.py.